aravind-deva/WQUCapstone/README.md

 * Aravind Brahmadevara - https://github.com/aravind-deva
 * Syed Kumail Akbar

-In case you find a bug, please raise an issue.Kindly fork the repo and create a pull request to merge into the source repo.
+In case you find a bug, please raise an issue.Kindly fork the repo and create a pull request to merge it into the source repo.

 ## Version History